MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 ### AudioGraph

-AudioGraph is a new Universal Windows Platform API in Windows 10 that is aimed at realizing interactive and music creation scenarios with ease.
+AudioGraph is a new Universal Windows Platform API in Windows 10 and later that is aimed at realizing interactive and music creation scenarios with ease.
 AudioGraph is available in several programming languages (C++, C#, JavaScript) and has a simple and feature-rich programming model.

 In order to target low latency scenarios, AudioGraph provides the **[AudioGraphSettings::QuantumSizeSelectionMode](/uwp/api/Windows.Media.Audio.AudioGraphSettings#Windows_Media_Audio_AudioGraphSettings_QuantumSizeSelectionMode)** property.
 This property can be any of the values shown in the table below: